 Things You Don’t Want to Miss in Ericeira

 Ericeira is a very chill place to visit.
-If you are visiting in hopes of exploring many historical sites, Ericeira might not be the place for you.
+If you are visiting to explore many historical sites, Ericeira might not be the place for you.

 In my opinion, a visit to Ericeira is all about immersing yourself in these 3 things: